jedevc/fyp-report/report.md

 to the forefront of computer science interest in 1967 with Willis Ware's paper Security and Privacy in Computer Systems [@security-privacy].
-Since then, computer security has been a constant back-and-forth between attackers seeking to gain unauthorised access to systems, and defenders working to patch and protect those systems.
-However, as the field has grown, the need for more and more security professionals, researchers, students and enthusiasts has grown in order to continue to protect our increasingly heavily networked world.
+Since then, computer security has been a constant back-and-forth between attackers seeking to gain unauthorised access to systems and defenders working to patch and protect those systems.
+However, as the field has grown, the need for more and more security professionals, researchers, students and enthusiasts has grown to continue to protect our increasingly heavily networked world.

-To provide a safe and moderated environment in which to practice and develop these skills, Capture the Flag events were introduced, in which the goal is to obtain flags, which are "secrets hidden in purposefully-vulnerable programs or websites."
+To provide a safe and moderated environment to practice and develop these skills, Capture the Flag events were introduced, in which the goal is to obtain flags, i.e. "secrets hidden in purposefully-vulnerable programs or websites."
 In these events, "competitors steal flags either from other competitors (attack/defence-style CTFs) or from the organisers (jeopardy-style challenges)." [@wiki-ctf] In this protected environment, hackers can explore